NiklasJonsson/gfx/notes.md

   `TextureDescriptor` is still kept for the outermost API though as it quite convenient to use the `File` variant in user code.

-## Debugging validation errors

-1. Image is created without TRANFER_SRC
-2. We try to use it in a copy command (mipmap generation)
-3. Created by the loader?

 ## Loader API

 Maybe we can allow users to create several loader - one per thread/system - and contain the resource flushing to that system.